Suryaprakash0206/Campus-Mate/frontend/README.md

 ### **Project Description**

 **Homepage**
-I designed the homepage as a clean entry point with a split layout.
-The left section displays the Campus Mate logo to establish identity, while the right section contains a card with two clear options: Student Login and Faculty Login.
-Navigation is handled using React Router, so users can move to the respective login pages without reloading.
-A soft gradient background and centered layout were used to give a modern and professional look.
+The homepage was created using React with a split layout.
+Flexbox was used to divide the screen into two sections.
+The left section displays the Campus Mate logo, while the right section contains a card with Student Login and Faculty Login buttons.
+React Router was used for navigation to move between pages without reloading.
+A gradient background and card-based design were applied using CSS for a modern and clean appearance.

 **Login Pages (Student & Faculty)**
-I created separate login pages for students and faculty with a common layout for consistency.
-Each page includes input fields for ID and password along with a login button.
-On successful login (navigation click), the user is redirected to the dashboard.
-The design focuses on simplicity, using a centered login box, rounded inputs, and subtle shadows to keep the interface user-friendly.
+The login pages were built as separate React components with a shared design structure.
+Each page includes input fields for user ID and password along with a login button.
+Navigation to the dashboard is handled using React Router.
+CSS was used to center the login box, add rounded corners, shadows, and maintain consistent styling across both login pages.

 **Dashboard**
-The dashboard is structured with a full-width top header displaying the Campus Mate title and logo, followed by the main content area.
-Below the header, a sidebar provides quick access to sections like Profile, Announcements, Exams, Hackathons, and Drive.
-The remaining space is used for dashboard cards such as Schedule and Works.
-Flexbox is used to manage the layout, ensuring clarity, responsiveness, and proper space utilization across different screen sizes.
+The dashboard was developed using a modular component structure.
+A full-width top bar was created using a header component to display the Campus Mate logo and title.
+Below the top bar, a sidebar component was placed for navigation links such as Profile, Announcements, Exams, Hackathons, and Drive.
+The main content area displays dashboard cards like Schedule and Works.
+Flexbox and responsive CSS were used to manage layout alignment, spacing, and adaptability across different screen sizes.